xogroup/values/README.md

 2. Grouped these and drafted them as values in 6 independent efforts
 3. Took the best of these to form our final values and then associated tech specific tactics with them,

 We quite incredibly came up with a set of values that were remarkably similar to those of the company.
-While the wording and number of values was different, the values instilled in each were much the same.
+While the wording and number of values were different, the values instilled in each were much the same.
 Take a look:

 * [Tech defined values](TECHVALUES.md)
 * [Company defined values](COMPANYVALUES.md)